Can We Reunite Art and Technology?

 Updates on Reuniting Art & Technology

-- October 2017:Thomas Hylland Eriksen’s lecture on Overheating is useful:
+- 2018:Thomas Hylland Eriksen’s lecture on Overheating is useful:

 When we start to look for solutions, we first have to realise that the loss of control is a result of overheating: ungoverned, accelerated, large-scale change.
 In the search for alternatives, the first priority is to look for ways to slow down and cool down.
 A cooler world, both in a literal and a metaphorical sense, would by default be slower, less materially affluent and less prolific than the one we currently inhabit.
 But it would also be more decentralised and diverse than the consumerist world we live in today.
 This would require scaling down in a number of areas, to help regain local control and autonomy; happiness over consumption, responsibility over wanton destruction–but we need to be realistic.
 Small may be beautiful, but in an interconnected world of more than seven billion humans it is not always possible.
 Yet, as a rule of thumb, I would say: In political decision-making and the economy, cool down, scale down and slow down whenever you can, but without losing one of our greatest collective achievements, namely an inclusive humanism where all lives matter.
 (And see the book Overheating: An Anthropology of Accelerated Change)